NEET 2020 exam postponed; correction window extended - Check updates here!

 dates of NEET 2020

 through an official notification on August 21, 2019.
-The important datapplty es of NEET 2020 are listed in the table to help candidates keep track of deadline.
+The important dates of NEET 2020 are listed in the table to help candidates keep track of the deadline.
 NEET 2020 application dates, correction, admit card and exam date are mentioned here.

 Release of admit card

-NTA will release the NEET 2020 admit card on March 27, 2020.
-Candidates can download their admit card of NEET by entering their application number and date of birth.
+The official date of the NEET 2020 admit card will be released by the authority 15 days prior to the exam.
+Candidates can download the admit card of NEET by entering their application number and date of birth.
 It is mandatory to carry a valid photo ID proof along with the NEET 2020 admit card which is also the identity document.
 It is prudent to keep the admit card safe till the admission process concludes.

-The list of items barred in NEET 2020 are:
+The list of items barred in NEET exam 2020 are:

 A crucial part and the starting step towards cracking NEET 2020 is preparation.
-Candidates must first know the syllabus, exam pattern to have a good shot at the exam and then cement that with proper and ample practice.
+Since, the level of NEET 2020 competition is high, candidates must first know the syllabus, exam pattern to have a good shot at the exam and then cement that with proper and ample practice.

 NEET 2020 preparation tips from the toppers are the best motivation aspirants can utilise.
 Emerging victorious from a sea of 14 lakh candidates, these toppers are no less than an inspiration for all the medical aspirants who wish to appear for NEET 2020.
 Candidates can check their interview to know the preparation strategy, books they referred and overall success mantra to boost their NEET preparation.